Squarespace Refund Policy

 Downgrade instead of cancel.
 If cost is the issue, downgrade to the Personal plan ($16/month annual) instead of canceling entirely.
 You keep your site live at a lower cost.

 Switch billing cycles.
 If the annual payment is too large upfront, switch to monthly billing.
-Higher per-month cost but smaller immediate payment.
+The per-month cost is higher, but the immediate payment is smaller.
 Compare plan pricing and explore built-in features you may not have tried.
 For full details, see our Squarespace plans and pricing guide.
 Visit the Squarespace Help Center for billing questions.

 Frequently Asked Questions